Nick Reynolds (of The Kingston Trio)

 She came up and said “What should I do with my career, what should I do?
 Tell me the tricks, how do I become successful?”
 She would pick our brains for two or three days.
 She said “Should I go to a vocal coach?”
 And we told her [laughs] “I don’t think you need one, Joanie!”

 And she said “What should I change?
 Should I get a manager, should I start working with a Rock ’n Roll band?”
 We said “Don’t change anything, Joanie!
-And don’t sign any papers with any papers with anybody!” (because she had no manager, she had no one at the time).
+And don’t sign any papers with anybody!” (because she had no manager, she had no one at the time).
 And we said “You’re so great, there’s no possible way you can fail.
 You’re doing exactly what you like to do, and you’re doing it so naturally.
 But don’t sign any contracts—there’ll be a lot of people after you after that Folk Festival—until it’s legitimate person you really trust”

 It’s so exciting, if you’re in the music business, to have somebody come up to you and say “I’d like to sign you to a managerial contract”: you say, “Oh boy, where do I sign?”
 So you just have to wait around, really, and do what you’re doing: it’s not necessary to sign a bunch of contracts right at the beginning, because if you have the quality, and the beauty of what she was doing, then it would come naturally anyway.